1.9 Billion wooden pallets are circulated in the U.S. each and every year, transporting tons of goods all over the country.

 Well, there are a lot of options.

-Here are a few examples of places and people you may be able to sell your pallets to.
+Here are a few places to sell your wood pallets:

 Your easiest option probably is selling to a pallet broker.
 Whether you live in Los Angeles, New York, San Antonio, Houston, Virginia, London or wherever else, there is a big chance that you have a pallet broker near you.
 To find them use The North American Pallet Recycling Network’s website.